deadshotsb/Accident-Prediction-Accelerometer/README.md

 Accelerometers, while actively used in many electronics in today’s world, are also available for use in custom projects.
 Whether you’re an engineer or tech geek, the accelerometer plays a very active role in a wide range of functionalities.
 In many cases you may not notice the presence of this simple sensor, but odds are you may already be using a device with it.

+## Prediction of Accident ##

+While General measurement of Acceleration, the device is stationary.
+Therefore when the device suddenly changes its reading, it is either due to some accident in the car or if accidently phone falls on the ground.